-Over the past year, God has been bringing me back to the prayers of Jesus, Paul, and the saints.
+God has been bringing me back to the prayers of Jesus, Paul, and the saints gone before us.
 I have been increasingly convicted and challenged spiritually to be praying more intentionally for my brothers and sisters in Christ, those I know, and those I do not know personally.
 I was compelled to pray for those who would be reading here and my book as well.
 I have felt prompted by the Spirit to pray that they would be drawn more to the Lord, to be challenged in an edifying way to seek God more in every compartment of their lives.

-As I have been meditating more and more on this, God has been revealing His truths about how important prayer is, but also revealing to me a false authenticity that I think exists in the larger church today.
+As I have been meditating more and more on this, God has been revealing a false authenticity that exists in the larger church today.
 I have been in the “Christian Community” all of my life.
-That being said, I have failed to be consistent in praying in the Spirit like Paul for all my brothers and sisters in body of Christ.
+That being said, I confess that I have failed to be consistent in praying in the Spirit like Paul for all my brothers and sisters in the Body of Christ.

 I have had deep seasons where I have prayed more than others, and honestly, have certain friendships that are truly more Christ-centered than others, but my heart has an unquenchable yearning for more of my friendships to be that intentional.
 They are SO rich!
 Do you desire that too?

 Paul prays for his friends without ceasing and for the purpose of imparting a spiritual gift of encouragement.